Adding the Controls to Your Project

-This article describes how to add the Telerik® UI for ASP.NET AJAX controls to an existing ASP.NET web application or website and lists the required prerequisites.
+This article provides details and lists additional information on adding the Telerik UI for ASP.NET AJAX controls to an existing ASP.NET web application or website, and also focuses on the way to provision the needed prerequisites.

-Before adding a Telerik control to your project, verify that the server, development machine, and the web application or website satisfy the following requirements:
+Before adding a control to your project, verify that the server, development machine, and the web application or website meet the following requirements:

 If your web application is not using ASP.NET AJAX, configure it to do so.
-For detailed instructions, see Adding ASP.NET AJAX Features to an Existing Web Application.
+For detailed instructions, refer to the Adding ASP.NET AJAX Features to an Existing Web Application article.

-web.configas described in the web.config Settings Overview article.
+web.configfile as described in the web.config settings overview article.

-web.configsettings to the solution, you can use the Convert to Telerik Web Application option in the Telerik Visual Studio Extensions.
-Alternatively, you can log into Your Telerik.com account and obtain the
+You can also automate the previous two steps by using the Convert to Telerik Web Application option in the Telerik Visual Studio Extensions.

-Add a ScriptManager control at the top of the page in which you are going to add a Telerik control.
+Add a ScriptManager control at the top of the page where you intend to add a control.

-To add a Telerik control to an ASP.NET WebForm, you can use either of the following approaches:
+To add a Telerik control to an ASP.NET WebForm, either drag the Telerik control from the toolbox or manually add the control to the form.

-The easiest way to add a Telerik Control is by dragging it from the Visual Studio .NET Toolbox in Design mode.
+To add a Telerik control, drag it from the Visual Studio .NET Toolbox in the Design mode.
 Visual Studio will automatically copy the

 Telerik.Web.UI.dll to the